Shippable/docs/sources/platform/jobs-deploy.md

 			* `image` -- Required for loadBalancer.
 Name of the image i.e. container running the Docker image within the manifest.
 			* `port` -- Required for loadBalancer.
 The container port that will be exposed to the load balancer

-		* Any other Job or Resource will only participate in triggering `manifest` Job but not in of the processing of it
+		* Any other Job or Resource will only participate in triggering `deploy` Job but not in of the processing of it

 	* `TASK` -- Optional, but needs to be set to value `managed` is used.
 It is needed in case you want to control `deployMethod`
 		* `deployMethod` -- This is used to control the strategy used to deploy the service.
 The following are accepted values